-Intended outcome Success criteria Improved Mathematics outcomes Key Stage 2 outcomes at the end of 2024 show that at least 51% of pupils met the expected standard, with continued progress in successive years.
-Improved Writing outcomes Key Stage 2 outcomes at the end of 2024 show that at least 29% of pupils met the expected standard, with continued progress in successive years.
-Improved Reading comprehension Key Stage 2 outcomes at the end of 2024 show that at least 57% of pupils met the expected standard, with continued progress in successive years.
-Increased attendance across the school Sustained 95%+ attendance across the school.
-Improved well-being throughout the school Reduction in children accessing support from our pastoral/wellbeing team and a reduction in parents accessing support from our Child and Family support.
+Intended outcome Success criteria Review Improved Mathematics outcomes Key Stage 2 outcomes at the end of 2024 show that at least 51% of pupils met the expected standard, with continued progress in successive years.
+Outcomes 56% - target met Improved Writing outcomes Key Stage 2 outcomes at the end of 2024 show that at least 29% of pupils met the expected standard, with continued progress in successive years.
+Outcomes 28.4% - target missed by 0.6% Improved Reading comprehension Key Stage 2 outcomes at the end of 2024 show that at least 57% of pupils met the expected standard, with continued progress in successive years.
+Outcomes 59% - target met Increased attendance across the school Sustained 95%+ attendance across the school.
+94.4% across the year Improved well-being throughout the school Reduction in children accessing support from our pastoral/wellbeing team and a reduction in par accessing support from our Family support. -- --